Arrest made in fire at planned Wyoming abortion clinic

 The clinic had been scheduled to open last summer as the only facility of its kind in the state, offering women’s health care, family planning and gender-affirming health care in addition to abortion services.
 But the fire delayed those plans.

-It was then slated to open next month, but that’s in doubt because Gov. Mark Gordon allowed a broad new abortion ban to take effect on Sunday without his signature.
-It is possible that a judge who suspended the state’s previous abortion ban could decide to suspend this one, too.
+It was then slated to open next month, but was thrown into doubt after Gov. Mark Gordon allowed a broad new abortion ban to take effect on Sunday without his signature.
+On Wednesday, Teton County District Court Judge Melissa Owens halted the ban after a hearing in which abortion-rights supporters said the law harms pregnant women and their doctors and violates the state constitution.
+Owens suspended the ban for at least two weeks.

+The ban prohibits abortion at all stages of pregnancy except in cases of rape or incest that’s reported to police, or to save a woman’s life.
+An amendment in the Wyoming Constitution says adults have a right to make their own health care decisions, so Republicans enacted a ban that states abortion is not health care.

+Owens had also blocked a previous ban since shortly after it took effect last summer.

 Prior to the latest ban, a clinic in the mountain town of Jackson provided medication abortions.